 There is only one thing that makes you a writer: writing.

 But let's be honest now and a bit more accurate.
 The one thing that makes anyone a writer is actually "writing regularly" and that usually means developing and maintaining a writing habit.
-Maintaining a regular writing habit is a topic for another day, but it has to exist before you can worry about maintaining it, and that is what this post tackles head on.
-More specifically it aims to show you how you only need ten minutes to start a writing habit...
+Maintaining a regular writing habit is a topic for another day, but it has to exist before you can worry about maintaining it.
+So how do you start a writing habit?
+This post aims to show you that while also showing you how you only need ten minutes to get it going.
 Ten minutes, a bit of stubborn determination and a lot of tea.

 Nothing you read in this blog post could be described as ground-breaking or eye-opening.